This is my bohemian version of the Marshland sweater pattern by Tin Can Knits. The pattern is in their book “Strange Brew”.

 What I Learned From Knitting the Marshland Pattern

 This pattern is fairly easy to follow, but it needs short rows to raise the back.
 It seems there really is no front or back.
 The design seems to be meant as a knit for men.
 For that reason it is not super comfortable.
+I may add onto the neck.

 I chose this pattern because of my yarn weight, but it’s not the prettiest pattern in the book – it’s manly.
 That is one reason I changed the colorwork.